MIT-Emerging-Talent/ET6-CDSP-group-23-repo/2_data_preparation/README.md

 2018/2019 onwards, no missing values, and the 'Transfer Fee' as a numerical column. 📈

-*This dataset is saved to the /1_datasets directory. 📁
+*This output dataset is saved to the /1_datasets directory. 📁